 If you’re heading to a bar or party, then make sure you’ve eaten a meal before you go out.
 As you are full and satiated prior to the evening’s activities, you are less likely to indulge in unhealthy party food or snacks that are on offer.
 If you’re going out for a meal, perhaps have a light snack; for example a small salad or a piece of fruit with a small handful of nuts.
 This way, you will not be ravenous and are more likely to make healthier choices when scanning the menu.

 Are you really hungry and do you really want to eat the food that is on offer on the buffet or canapé trays?
 You may find that you are eating simply because it is presented in front of you but in reality, the choices are not your favourites or you’re not actually that hungry?
 If you are tempted and are genuinely hungry, then make a decision how many canapés you will try and stick to it.
 One approach is to only accept every other offering as the canapé trays make their rounds.
 Opt for the vegetables and protein-based choices first, rather than the fried or pastry option, as these will take the edge of your appetite and avoid unnecessary calories.
 By the time the dessert trays come round, a “mind over matter” approach will help you to politely refuse the tempting sweets.

-Adopt the 80:20 rule; keep this in mind as far as possible, where you make good choices around 80% of the time, allowing you to make less healthy choices for 20% of the time.
+Adopt the 80:20 rule over the festive period; keep this in mind as far as possible, where you make good choices around 80% of the time, allowing you to make less healthy choices for 20% of the time.